I've always wanted to do a time travel fic, and here we go! Time travel, Kakashi, and Minato; my three favourite things -what could go wrong?

 But really, life wasn't so bad, with the war seemingly on a halt.
 The village was prospering again, and Konoha was almost back to its former glory.
 Yes, everything was going great, so why did he decide to listen to Kakashi of all people!

 The day started out fine as Naruto routinely called Sasuke out for a quick spar.
 As usual, it ended with an ANBU showing up to tell them they were causing too much ruckus.
-Afterwards, he went to check on Iruka-senei and his current Academy class, trying to corrupt his students.
-He was chased away by an angry Iruka as Konohamaru and his pals held the teacher back before he could reach the blond prankster.
+He dallied around the village after that, before heading to check on Iruka-senei and his current Academy class, trying to corrupt his students.
+He was chased away by an angry Iruka, grin stretch on his prankster face, as Konohamaru and his pals held the chunin back.
+Good assist!

-Next was a visit to Sakura, and of course, interrupting her check ups and making her still-growing lists of patients wait hours more as the pink-haired girl was forced to shoo Naruto away before he could do any more damage.
+With nothing more interesting to do, he visited Sakura next, of course, interrupting her check ups and making her still-growing lists of patients wait hours more.
+The pink-haired girl was forced to shoo Naruto away before he could do any more damage, hands dangerously twitching into the form of boulder-breaking fists.
+Even Naruto knew better than to test his luck to that.

-"You joining me for lunch, Kakashi-sensei?" the blond boy asked, not even batting an eyelash at the sudden appearance.
+"Joining me for lunch, Kakashi-sensei?" the blond asked, not even batting an eyelash at his sudden appearance.
 He was used to Kakashi showing up when-ever and where-ever he wanted.

-"Maybe later," the silver-haired man said, patting the boy on the head.
+"Maybe later," the silver-haired man said, patting the teen on the head.
 "I was just wondering how much you knew about seals."

-The boy stopped mid-stride at the word.
+He stopped mid-stride at the word.
 "Fuinjutsu?"
-Naruto confirmed, "I studied a bit on it with Jiraya, and then after on my own when I found out the Fourth was my dad."
-The boy grinned sheepishly, muttering something about living up to his dad's legacy in an embarrassed mumble.
+Naruto confirmed, "I studied a bit on it with Jiraiya, and then after on my own when I found out the Fourth was my dad."
+The boy grinned sheepishly, and muttered something about living up to his dad's legacy in an embarrassed tone.

-The elite jounin nodded, knowing full well of this.
-"At the moment, you are the most qualified seal specialist in this entire village.
-You've studied it more intensively than anyone else here, but how well versed are you truly in it?"
+The jounin nodded, knowing full well of this.
+"At the moment, you are the most qualified seal specialist in this village.
+Perhaps that's not saying much, but you've studied it more intensively than anyone else present.
+What is your current level?"

 Naruto let out a long "uhhh," before shrugging.
 "I know a fair amount.
 I'm sure I could recognize seals, if that's what you want me to do.
 Plus with a bit more studying, I could totally make my own!" he added enthusiastically.
 "So what's this about?"

 "Coming?"
-Kakashi urgede with a tilt of his head towards the village gates.
+Kakashi urged, with a tilt of his head towards the village gates, as Naruto stood unmoving behind him.

-Naruto blinked his clear, blue eyes.
+Naruto blinked blankly.
 "Now?"
-At Kakashi-sensei's nod, he groaned out loud with a sulk on his lips.
+At Kakashi nod, he groaned out loud with a sulk on his lips.
 "What about my ramen?
 I was going to Ichiraku's for lunch!" he whined.

-Kakashi hummed and gave the boy a bright smile in response, a chuckle in the back of his throat.
-Naruto tried not to shudder at his teacher's mischievous smirk of a smile.
+Kakashi hummed and beamed back in response, a chilling chuckle echoing from the back of his throat.
+Naruto hid a shudder from his teacher's smirking expression.
 "Maa, I think you can skip out on lunch once in a while, Naruto.
-Don't you want to look good for the ladies?" he said teasingly before continuing down the road.
+Don't you want to look good for the ladies?" he said casually, strutting down the road.

 Naruto froze.
-"Are you calling me fat?"
-Kakashi continued on his way, seemingly oblivious to his student's cries. "...Sensei?
-Hey, Kakashi-sensei?
-I'm not fat, really!
-Really!"
+"Are you calling me fat?" he demanded, as Kakashi continued on his way, seemingly oblivious to his cries.
+"I train it off, I swear. ...Sensei?
+Hey, Kakashi-sensei, are you listening to me?"

 "A rock," Naruto deadpanned, "I skipped lunch and ran all that way so you could show me a rock."

 "It's a very special rock," Kakashi corrected.
-Somewhere between Leaf and Cloud Country, the silver-haired jounin stumbled among this very rock when he was making his way back home post-mission.
+Somewhere between Leaf and Cloud Country, the silver-haired jounin stumbled among this very rock while he was making his way back home post-mission.

 Naruto lifted an unamused eye at his teacher, "What's so special about it?"